Risk Management Practices: Small- to Medium- Size Swine Producers

 - Managing Risk - professionals are available to assist with managing marketing risk.

-A team of risk management specialists, potentially including a marketing specialist, tax specialist, farm management specialist, packer, etc., can enhance risk management.
+A team of risk management specialists, potentially including a marketing specialist, tax specialist, farm management specialist, or packer, can enhance risk management.
 Finding individuals you can trust for help developing your risk management plan is important.

 Knowing production costs is vital to developing a marketing plan.
 Livestock Enterprise Budgets for Iowa is a resource for a producer to complete a needed breakeven analysis and inform decision-making.
 Estimated monthly returns ($/head) for farrow-to-finish Iowa operations can provide averages to compare with an enterprise budget.
 Actual historical hog prices can help in assessing potential returns.